 As for the New Jersey home used for the 1979 Amityville film's exterior shots, it was put on the market in 2011 for $1.45 million, then dropped to $1.35 million.

 When Odalys Fragoso put the 1920s structure on the market, she was immediately asked if it was haunted.
 She explained that ghosts had nothing to do with the sale and that she was merely divorcing her husband.

 When asked if she had seen the famous film, Fragoso explained she only saw parts of it — but that her children "see it constantly."

 Ultimately, the appeal of the Amityville house and its related New Jersey home seems largely rooted in the purportedly exaggerated book and its Hollywood adaptations.
 To this day, horror fans truly convinced by the hauntings still visit the place, hoping to catch a glimpse of a ghost.

-After looking at these 27 terrifying photos of the real Amityville Horror house, read about the house that inspired 'The Conjuring' and its fearless new owners.
+After looking inside the Amityville Horror house today, read about the house that inspired 'The Conjuring' and its fearless new owners.
 Then, take a look at seven of the most haunted hotels around the world.